Listed below are policies the University has adopted to ensure the health, safety, and well-being of the campus community.

 - No member of the Judicial Board shall be either a witness before the board or a person previously engaged in formulating the charge or in presenting materials relating to the case.

-- Judicial Board records shall be filed with the Office of Student Affairs and released only with the permission of the Judicial Board or the alleged violator.
+- Judicial Board records shall be filed with the Office of Student Affairs and released only with the permission of the Judicial Board, the Director of Judicial Affairs, or the alleged violator.
 Records shall be kept for seven years.

 - The Judicial Board may adopt bylaws not inconsistent with these rules and regulation upon the affirmative vote of not less than six members.